Felicity Goodyear-Smith: False allegations of sexual abuse and recovered memories

 During the 1990s Goodyear-Smith actively discussed and published concerning issues with the recovered memory movement in New Zealand.
 Her Masters thesis in General Practice at the University of Otago in 1997 was also concerned with this topic.

 In 1994 Goodyear-Smith published a book titled First Do No Harm: the Sexual Abuse Industry which looked at then current research internationally in the field of sexual abuse and challenged prevailing opinions on suggestibility in this area.
 Reaction to the book was divided, with responses from both the clinical and political fields.

-Goodyear-Smith was one of a number of professionals and others who formed Casualties Of Sexual Abuse (COSA) in 1994 in response to what they believed were " the increasing number of false allegations of sexual abuse being made in New Zealand, which follow trends established in other countries."
+Goodyear-Smith was one of a number of professionals and others who formed Casualties Of Sexual Abuse in 1994 in response to what they believed were "the increasing number of false allegations of sexual abuse being made in New Zealand, which follow trends established in other countries."
 The national organisation closed in 1999, the Auckland branch in 2000.

 Domestic violence and gender politics

 In 1999 Goodyear-Smith jointly published a paper with TM Laidlaw researching gender imbalances in services provided to victims of domestic abuse.
-Goodyear-Smith has since researched and promoted support for male victims of domestic abuse and men's health in general.'
+Goodyear-Smith has since researched and promoted support for male victims of domestic abuse and men's health in general.

 In 2001 the New Zealand Ministry for Health issued a Family Violence Assessment and Intervention Guideline which proposed all female patients over 16 be routinely examined for sexual abuse.
 On the basis of a review of the evidence for this screening using international criteria Goodyear-Smith disagreed with the proposal and published several papers on the matter.